-Login at the backend, chose the aspect “management” from the dropdown at the upper right corner.
-Select the link “installed templates” at the section “packagemanagement”.
-The system will show you a list of template-packs currently available and installed.
+Login at the backend, chose the aspect “Adminstration” from the dropdown at the upper right corner.
+At the section “Packagemanagement” select the link “Template manager” (you will see the list of installed templates).

 As soon as you click “save”, a new folder “mynewtemplate” or named according to the title you've provided will appear in the filesystem:

 |- templates | |- default | |- mynewtemplate | |- css | |- js | |- tpl | |- element_date | |- element_image | |- element_paragraph | |- element_plaintext | |- element_row | |- module_pages